isomerpages/nlb-biblioasia/_holding-area/Belacan: Caviar? Or Vile and Disgusting?.md

 ‘Oh!
 Master, that is trassi.’

-‘Trassi?
+‘*Trassi*?
 What is trassi, in the name of goodness!’

 ‘Good for eating, master; –in stew.’

-‘Have I been eating it?’
+‘Have *I* been eating it?’

 ‘Certainly, master; it is most excellent (enak sekali).’